Woven Wire Mesh vs Perforated Plate Sieves (Benefits & Drawbacks + Video)

-What Is a Mesh Sieve?
+What Is a Wire Mesh Sieve?

 Mesh sieves are test sieves that house several individual wires that are woven together, forming square openings that allow for accurate particle screening.
-These square openings are set at predefined intervals by a standards committee.
+These square openings are set at predefined intervals by a Standards committee.

 What Are the Benefits of Mesh Sieves?

 Mesh sieves are available in a wide range of mesh specifications.
-Running from 4” (100mm) to 635 mesh (20um), mesh sieves offer the level of accuracy needed to maintain a reliable means of quality control.
+Running from 4” (100mm) to 635 mesh (20um), woven wire mesh sieves offer the level of accuracy needed to maintain a reliable means of quality control.

 Perforated plate sieves have limitations due to the laser cutting process.
 As a result, perforated plate sieves are only available in opening sizes ranging from 125mm to 1mm.